hunter-teacher-cert/reg_assignments-learncs0/02_data/README.md

-*Note to DW: I have not taught any CS classes in the past so I explored different tools to teach an intro data analysis lesson*
+*Note: I have not taught any CS classes in the past so I explored different tools to teach an intro data analysis lesson*

 ### Option 1- Code.org - Exploring Data Visualization
 #### Learning Goal: students will practice making conclusions from charts and learn to use the Data Visualizer in App Lab